The case of equality for the spacetime positive mass theorem: Abstract

 \section{Abstract}

-The rigidity of the spacetime positive mass theorem states that an initial data set satisfying the dominant energy condition with vanishing mass can be isometrically embedded into Minkowski space.
-This has been established by Beig-Chrusciel and Huang-Lee under additional decay assumptions for the energy and momentum densities $\mu$ and $J$.
+The rigidity of the spacetime positive mass theorem states that an initial data set $(M,g,k)$ satisfying the dominant energy condition with vanishing mass can be isometrically embedded into Minkowski space.
+This has been established by Beig-Chru\'sciel and Huang-Lee under additional decay assumptions for the energy and momentum densities $\mu$ and $J$.
 In this note we give a new and elementary proof in dimension 3 which removes these additional decay assumptions.
-Our argument is based on spacetime harmonic functions and Liouville's theorem.
+Our argument uses spacetime harmonic functions and Liouville's theorem.
+We also provide an alternative proof based on the Killing development of $(M,g,k)$.